onflow/flow-go/cmd/bootstrap/README.md

    - REQUIRED at NODE START for all nodes;
      file needs to be available to all nodes at boot up (or recovery after crash)

-* file `account-0.priv.json`
-   - strictly CONFIDENTIAL (only for Dapper Labs; not available to any node)
-   - contains Account-Zero's private key!
-   - file is _not_ required at node start by any node (and should not be accessible)
-   - we could put this file into 1Password for now
-* folder `execution-state`
-   - contains public LevelDB dump of execution state including pre-generated Account-Zero
-   - REQUIRED at NODE START by all execution nodes
-   - file can be made accessible to all nodes at boot up (or recovery after crash)
 * file `root-block.json`
    - REQUIRED at NODE START by all nodes
 * file `root-qc.json`
+   - REQUIRED at NODE START by all nodes
+* file `root-result.json`
+   - REQUIRED at NODE START by all nodes
+* file `root-seal.json`
    - REQUIRED at NODE START by all nodes
 * file `dkg-data.pub.json`
    - REQUIRED at NODE START by all nodes